kss-node/kss-node/README.md

   --help, -h, -?
 Show help
 ```

 You'll need to specify a directory containing all of your stylesheet files to be parsed for documentation as the first argument.
 Optionally, the second argument can be used to specify a target directory.
-Your CSS won't be included by default, hence you should use the `--less`, `--css`, etc. flags to point to a stylesheet to compile and include.
+Your CSS won't be included by default, howerver, unless you use the inflexible `--css` option or create a flexible custom template with `--init`.
 You can generate a copy of the demo styleguide like so:

     $ kss-node --xdemo

-You can create your own templates too.
-Use the `kss-node --init` command to initialize a copy of the default template so you can edit it and use it when generating your styleguide with the `--template` flag. **This option is best when you need to compile your stylesheets with a preprocessor workflow not supported by kss-node**; simply link the generated CSS from inside the custom template's index.html.
+It is recommended that you create your own template, i.e. skin, theme.
+Use the `kss-node --init` command to initialize a copy of the default template so you can edit it and use it when generating your styleguide with the `--template` flag.
+Simply link the generated CSS from inside the custom template's index.html.

     $ kss-node --init custom-template
     $ kss-node path/to/sass styleguide --template custom-template